 Each semester Lang College invites distinguished artists to work with students in a variety of venues.
 Through Visiting Artists programming, ART WORK discussions, and Dance Residencies, Lang students explore practicing artist's creative processes, discuss current issues, and have an intimate view of some of the most celebrated works currently happening in the city.
-Check out the current artists visiting Lang, or see who has visited in the past.

 ART WORK is ongoing series that hosts innovative artists to speak about their artistic proces, giving students access to the intimate workings of some of the most influential artists practicing in the city today.
 Artists detail their creative process, speak about new productions, and examine their most famous works.
 The series is curated by Bonnie Marranca, Professor of Theatre in the Arts Division.